Elizabeth Davis, LCSW

 A Little About Me

 I understand how important it is to find the right fit in a therapist, so here’s a bit about me.
 I grew up in New Jersey and pursued my education at Penn State and New York University.
-After a transformative trip to Yosemite National Park, I moved west and began working in the National Parks until 2010.
+A transformative trip to Yosemite National Park inspired me to move west, and I began working in the National Parks until 2010.

 “Are we listening deeply enough to be changed by what we hear?
 We are not fixed in our own traits.
 You don't unify by trying to get people to be all the same; you unify by complexifying the individual.
-I have multiple identities within me, some of which are paradoxically opposed and some have not been sorted out.
 You have multiple identities within you, and we can allow ourselves to connect across some of those paradoxes.”